Powering outdoor adventures

 California

-Along the Klamath River, recreation opportunities are available at Copco Reservoirs and at public access sites on the river upstream of Copco Reservoir.
-Recreation sites on Iron Gate Reservoir are closed as of May 12, 2023.
+Along the Klamath River, recreation opportunities are available at public access sites on the river upstream of Copco Reservoir.
+Recreation sites on Copco and Iron Gate reservoirs are permanently closed.

 Idaho